MIDS-scaling-up/v3/week02/Lab/Readme.md

 ssh ubuntu@YOUR_PRIVATE_EC2_NAME.compute-1.amazonaws.com
 ```

-#### Delete Private instance but keep Bastion Host and other resources for other homeworks and labs
+#### Delete Private instance and Bastion Host and other resources for other homeworks and labs

 ```
 aws ec2 describe-instances | grep InstanceId
 ```
 A list of ids will appear.
-You can terminate the ID for your private instance with,
+You can terminate the ID for your private instance and Bastion Host with,
 ```
 aws ec2  terminate-instances --instance-ids i-0d0fd239ccae129e4
 ```